LineageOS/lineage_wiki/pages/gapps.md

 ## Installation

-Google apps should be installed via recovery _immediately_ after installing LineageOS.
+Google apps should be installed via recovery **immediately** after installing LineageOS.
 Exact steps vary, but the process is similar to that of installing LineageOS:

 {% include important.html content="If you reboot into LineageOS before installing Google apps, you must factory reset and then install them, otherwise expect crashes." %}

 1. Copy the Google apps zipfile to `/sdcard/`
     * Using [adb](adb_fastboot_guide.html): `adb push filename.zip /sdcard/`
 2. After installing LineageOS, choose "install zip" or "Apply update" in recovery, and navigate to the zipfile loaded earlier.
-3. Reboot back in to Android
+3. Reboot to system (i.e. LineageOS).